AmirLayegh/kg-rag-book/README.md

 This chapter establishes the foundation for natural language querying of knowledge graphs, enabling users to interact with complex graph data using conversational interfaces.

+### Chapter 5: Agentic RAG with Multi-Tool Reasoning
+**File**: `graphrag_book/ch05.py`

+Implements an advanced agentic RAG system with autonomous reasoning capabilities:
+- **Query Reformulation**: Automatically updates questions to be more atomic, specific, and easier to answer using contextual information
+- **Tool Routing**: Intelligently selects appropriate tools based on question type and context using GPT-4o
+- **Specialized Tools**: Dedicated functions for movie queries by title, actor search, general text-to-Cypher fallback, and answer extraction
+- **Answer Critique**: Evaluates response completeness and identifies missing information for follow-up queries

+This chapter represents a significant evolution from simple retrieval to autonomous agent behavior, enabling the system to break down complex questions, gather information iteratively, and provide comprehensive answers through intelligent tool orchestration.

 ## Setup

 1. Install dependencies: